omercankorkmaz/popapp/README.md

 # Example Popup App

-Developed with React & Typecript, used ContextApi.
+Developed with latest version of React (18.2.0), Typecript and CSS.
+Used Functional Components and ContextAPI.

-## Requirements
+## Application Requirements

 x

 ## Assumptions

+- Since it was not mentioned, only used pure CSS for styling.
-- Since it was not mentioned, design had no concern about being responsive.
+- Since it was not mentioned, designed without any concern about being responsive.
 - Data can be stored in localStorage in two ways;
 - - when any changes on form values happened (commented in Form.tsx:32),
 - - when user submits form (active in Form.tsx:76).
-- Only 'Inter' font family created, so on the font dropdown it's not possible display texts with own font family (Form.tsx:126)
+- Only 'Inter' font family created, so on the font dropdown it's not possible display texts with it's own font family (Form.tsx:126)

 ## Available Scripts